• Careers at WPIC

 American Brands in Japan- Thriving through Localization - Tower Records

-Imagine your brand not just crossing international waters but thriving overseas, particularly in a market as vibrant and discerning as Japan’s.
-For many American brands, this isn’t just a dream — it’s their reality.
+Imagine your brand not just crossing international waters but thriving overseas, particularly in a market as vibrant and discerning as Japan.
+For many American brands, this is exactly what has happened.

 Blending Americana with Japanese Tastes